 If pigeons are such a good food source, how did they get such a bad reputation?
 Because feral pigeons depend on the leavings of humans, pigeons congregate wherever there are large concentrations of people.
 While their ancestors made their nests on rocky cliffs, our city pigeons make their nests on building ledges and bridges.
 Pigeons aren’t fastidious; they don’t clean their nests of droppings but build right on top of the previous nest.
 They are notorious for leaving droppings everywhere.
 In addition to being foul smelling and creating an eyesore, their droppings also damage the facades of building and accelerate deterioration of structures.

 But pigeons pose an even greater risk.
-T heir excrement carries the pathogens of numerous diseases such as ornithosis, encephalitis, and toxoplasmosis and their feathers carry fleas, lice, mites, and ticks.
+Their excrement carries the pathogens of numerous diseases such as ornithosis, encephalitis, and toxoplasmosis.
+Their feathers carry fleas, lice, mites, and ticks.

 Pigeons Meet Their Nemesis